MatthewSuntup/orbital-toolbox/README.md

 where <img src="https://render.githubusercontent.com/render/math?math=t_{sidereal}"> is the length of time in a sidereal day.
 This time is then added to the time of the March Equinox ([in 2020, this occurred at 03:48 on the 20th of March (UTC)](https://www.timeanddate.com/worldclock/sunearth.html?iso=20200320T0348)).

 For example, if we want to launch into an orbit with a 56° inclination, 300km altitude, and RAAN of 317°, from the Guiana Space Centre, this function tells us that the first available time after the 2020 March Equinox to do so will be on the same day at 12:59:39 (UTC).

+## Lessons
+When I originally developed much of this code in 2017, I researched the relevant space engineering concepts and gained a fundamental understanding of the orbital dynamics associated with the functionality of this toolbox.
+Returning to this project in 2020, to refactor and develop it into something more re-usable, gave me a welcome refresher on fundamental orbital dynamics and MATLAB programming.

 ## Credit
 Thank you to the University of Sydney for the original task specifications which inspired the creation of this toolbox, and to my classmates who kept me going through all the late nights while working on this originally.